- With adventure travel there is a greater possibility of sustaining injuries and medical facilities are typically not within close proximity.

 How to Stay Safe

 For these reasons (to name but a few!), adventure travelers must plan ahead to ensure they are healthy enough for their trips, and they must take the necessary steps to remain safe and healthy abroad.
 It’s always a good idea to have an emergency plan in the event medical attention is required abroad.
 Visiting a travel clinic is an excellent first step in getting this plan together and taking other preventative measures.
 Travel experts are able to advise adventure travelers of potential health risks that may be associated with their desired destination.
-Travel health specialists, well-versed in immunology and destination-specific risks, are well-equipped to make sure clients have received all required and recommended vaccinations and that any potential underlying health conditions that may interfere with travel have been identified prior to departure.
+Travel health specialists, knowledgable in immunology and destination-specific risks, are well-equipped to make sure clients have received all required and recommended vaccinations and that any potential underlying health conditions that may interfere with travel have been identified prior to departure.
 Travel health specialists will also ensure that adventure travelers acquire any medical supplies and/or prescriptions they may need while abroad.

 How to Avoid Injuries